 In the 1950s, outdoor recreation in the Park consisted of many neighborhood parks, a swimming hole called Johnson Lake, and the St. Louis Park Community Center.
 After years of trying to make these resources adequate to serve the burgeoning population, it became clear that another solution was necessary.
 Here’s the story of how the Rec Center came to be.

-Johnson’s Lake, owned by Mr. Glen Johnson, was located between Excelsior Blvd. and 38th Street.
+Johnson’s Lake was the result of rock and gravel mining done by the Glen Johnson Contracting Co.
+The address of the business was given as 3724 Quentin Ave., between Excelsior Blvd. and 38th Street.
 Other names for it were “Glen’s,” “The Glen,” and “Johnson Lake,” depending on the era.
 The lake was 80-90 ft. deep and full of minnows and stolen cars (well, for sure minnows).
 All manner of activities took place here, not the least of which was illegal swimming.
 It was the place to be if you wanted to hang out, drink beer, and smoke cigarettes.
 In 1959 a burned out building stood on the property in defiance of the Council’s edict that it be destroyed.
 By that time the property had already been condemned by the City to be taken for a recreation area.

 It was hoped that the lake could be improved as a swimming beach.
 Corwine and Doell did specs for Johnson Lake improvement.